While on Leave

 Once your leave begins, you aren’t able to change your mind about your benefit coverage, so it’s important to consider your options carefully to be sure you and your dependants have the coverage you need while you’re away from work.
 Depending on the arrangement you have with your employer, you may be responsible for paying benefit premiums while you’re on leave.
 Note that if you’re responsible for premium payments and you have Spending Account coverage, you can use it to cover your Extended Health Care (Drugs, Other Medical Services and Supplies and Travel Emergencies), Dental and Vision premium payments.

 If you choose not to continue your benefits, you’ll have a break in coverage, which will leave you subject to the pre-existing condition clause if you get sick or are injured up to 26 weeks after your return to work.
-For more information about what you can expect during this process, visit the Using My Plan section.

 Note that if you opted out of core benefits (Dental Care, Vision Care, Drugs, Travel Emergency and Other Medical Services and Supplies) while you were working because you were covered under your spouse and you then lose spousal coverage while you’re on leave, you can still apply for coverage within 31 days of the loss.
 You’ll need to provide proof of involuntary loss to your employer when you apply.
 If you don’t apply for coverage within those 31 days, you’ll need to wait until you return to work and provide medical evidence that you’re eligible to be covered under the plan.